20 Overlooked 1980s Music Videos

 Public Enemy – “Fight the Power” (Def Jam, 1989)

 Public Enemy not only unleashed a whole new movement of politicized, message rap, it also raised the bar on discussion.
 “Fight the Power” brings the group’s cause to the people, a sprawling outdoor shoot featuring delegates from various representative burghs.
-The video and exposure from the movie Do the Right Thing were critical to bringing Public Enemy to a legion of new fans
+The video and exposure from the movie Do the Right Thing were critical to bringing Public Enemy to a legion of new fans.

 The Minutemen – “This Ain’t No Picnic” (SST, 1984)

 The Minutemen’s debut video in 1984 is a tightly made, well-executed clip that handles what might potentially be a tricky subject — “the President is sticking it to the little guy” — in a creative, winning manner.
-Shot for $600, the video shows our heroes singing their tale of woe until the black and white image of Ronald Reagan flying a WWII airplane shows up and strafes the band as this sings.
-President Reagan was a polarizing figure; he has been canonized by the American right-wing, while his detractors dredge up unfavorable memories of declaring ketchup as a vegetable, undertaking a controversial arms deal, and engaging in class warfare by generating the image of a welfare queen.
+Shot for $600, the video shows our heroes singing their tale of woe until the black and white image of Ronald Reagan flying a WWII airplane shows up and strafes the band as they sing.
+President Reagan was a polarizing figure; he has been canonized by the American right wing, while his detractors dredge up unfavorable memories of declaring ketchup as a vegetable, undertaking a controversial arms deal, and engaging in class warfare by generating the image of a welfare queen.

 Black Flag – “TV Party” (SST, 1982)